containers/youki/README.md

 Here is why we are writing a new container runtime in Rust.

-- Rust is one of the best languages to implement oci-runtime.
-Many container tools are written in Go.
-It's all very nice products.
+- Rust is one of the best languages to implement the oci-runtime spec.
+Many very nice container tools are currently written in Go.
 However, the container runtime requires the use of system calls, which requires a bit of special handling when implemented in Go.
-This is too tricky(e.g. _namespaces(7)_, _fork(2)_); with Rust, it's not that tricky and you can use system calls.
-Also, unlike C, Rust provides the benefit of memory management.
-Rust is not yet a major player in the container field, and Rust has the potential to contribute more to this field.
-I hope to be one of the examples of how Rust can be used in this field.
+This is too tricky (e.g. _namespaces(7)_, _fork(2)_); with Rust, it's not that tricky.
+And, unlike in C, Rust provides the benefit of memory safety.
+While Rust is not yet a major player in the container field, it has the potential to contribute a lot: something this project attempts to exemplify.
-- youki has the potential to be faster and use less memory than runc.
-This means that it can work in environments with tight memory usage.
-I don't have any benchmarks, etc., as it is not yet fully operational, but I expect that it will probably perform better when implemented in Rust.
-In fact, [crun](https://github.com/containers/crun#performance), a container runtime implemented in C, is quite high performance.
-For example, it may be possible to experiment with asynchronous processing using async/await in some parts.
+- youki has the potential to be faster and use less memory than runc, and therefore work in environments with tight memory usage requirements.
+I don't have any benchmarks, as it is not yet fully operational, but I expect that Rust's semantics will lead to higher performance, despite the fact that current implementations such as [crun](https://github.com/containers/crun#performance), a container runtime implemented in C, already have quite high performance.
+For example, it may be possible to experiment with algorithmic improvements with asynchronous processing using async/await in some parts.
 - The development of [railcar](https://github.com/oracle/railcar) has been suspended.
 This project was very nice but is no longer being developed.
 This project is inspired by it.
 - I have fun implementing this.
 In fact, this may be the most important.